kbr/fritzconnection/docs/sources/introduction.rst

     fc = FritzConnection(address='192.168.178.1', password='the_password')
     fc.call_action('WLANConfiguration1', 'SetEnable', NewEnable=0)

 This call will deactivate the network.
 As there are no arguments listed for the 'out'-direction, the call will return no result.
+(Please keep in mind: don't deactivate a wireless network by not having a cable connection.)

 The ``call_action`` method also accepts a keyword-only argument with the name ``arguments`` that must be a dictionary with all input-parameters as key-value pairs.
 This is convenient for calls with multiple arguments for the in-direction (new since 1.0): ::